-- Tapping Show Airport Diagram in the FPL Route Editor - · Adding an approach using Procedure Advisor - Display the airport taxi diagram automatically upon landing.
+- Tapping Show Airport Diagram in the FPL Route Editor. - · Adding an approach using Procedure Advisor. - Displaying an airport's taxi diagram automatically upon landing.

 NOTE: A Pro Plus or higher subscription is required to overlay plates on the Maps view.
 If Jeppesen terminal charts are added to a Basic Plus plan, they will only be viewable in the Plates and Airports views.